surajrimal07/10Paisa-Backend/README.md

-# 10paisa
+# 10paisa - Backend

 <p align="center">
   <img width="300" height="300" src="/public/images/logo.png?raw=true">
 </p>

-A Smart Investment App made for Softwarica College of IT & E-Commerce, Coventry University
+A Smart Investment backend made for Softwarica College of IT & E-Commerce, Coventry University

 ## Overview

-The Smart Investment Application is a state-of-the-art application that gives users the knowledge and insights they need to maximize their investment strategy.
+The Smart Investment is a state-of-the-art backend that gives users the knowledge and insights they need to maximize their investment strategy.
 Utilizing technology, data analytics, and intelligent systems, this ground-breaking program offers users individualized investment suggestions, portfolio management, and real-time market analysis.
+This repository serves as a backend for 10Paisa frontend and mobile app.

 ## Features